pulsar-edit/pulsar/docs/decisions/005-remove-auto-update-functionality.md

 in case we ever did want to return to that behavior, since it already works perfectly, if properly setup.

-For that reason, instead of keeping the code within the repo, below will be details about where the code that comprises of the Squirrel AutoUpdate logic will be kept within Git, so that it can always be retreived if ever needed.
+For that reason, instead of keeping the code within the repo, below will be details about where the code that comprises of the Squirrel AutoUpdate logic will be kept within Git, so that it can always be retrieved if ever needed.

 * Last Commit Before Removal: `bf60fbe6fc267b737a70d5d39c03cad1629ea128`
-* PR Where it was Removed: [`pulsar-edit/pulsar#TBD`]()
+* PR Where it was Removed: [`pulsar-edit/pulsar#668`](https://github.com/pulsar-edit/pulsar/pull/668)